spencertipping/ni/doc/formats.md

 ## File type detection
 Detecting file types is complicated by a few factors:

-1. Each ni process uses nonblocking IO to read file data; this allows ni to minimize the amount of IPC going on.
-2. File type detection logic technically needs 265 bytes to be able to detect all possibilities (notably tar files), but some files are shorter.
+1. File type detection logic technically needs 265 bytes to be able to detect all possibilities (notably tar files), but some files are shorter.
-3. Not all data sources are files; some are quasifiles like `n:10` or `ni:self` that address memory or dynamic contents.
+2. Not all data sources are files; some are quasifiles like `n:10` or `ni:self` that address memory or dynamic contents.
 This means not all sources are backed by a file descriptor.
-4. Because of the indirection created by file type detection, each subprocess requires two fds instead of one, plus one for the original file, increasing the likelihood that we'll run out of file descriptors.
+3. Because of the indirection created by file type detection, each subprocess requires two fds instead of one, plus one for the original file, increasing the likelihood that we'll run out of file descriptors.
 We have a hard limit of 1024 for `select()`, which is the only POSIX-specified polling mechanism.

-We have a few possible failure modes:

-1. We'll run out of fds, which forces ni to fork.
-The graph above uses six fds, so it will probably take a while to hit a critical fd limit.
-But ni ultimately needs to be able handle things like this.
-2. If we use blocking IO, we could fork too much and run out of memory.
-I have yet to see this happen on Linux, even with ~2k processes.

-I think I'd rather assume one fork per pipeline stage.
-It should be cheap to pass binary data between processes; most of nfu's speed issues are probably due to its TSV/fields conversion.

 ## Binary format details
 ### Magic numbers